WordPress/gutenberg/packages/env/README.md

 ```
 # Note: the default upload value is 1G.
 php_value post_max_size 2G
 php_value upload_max_filesize 2G
 php_value memory_limit 2G
 ```

-This is useful if there are options you'd normally add to `php.ini`, which is difficult to access in this environment.
+This is useful if there are options you'd like to add to `php.ini`, which is difficult to access in this environment.

 ## Contributing to this package